 As your air conditioner runs it slowly gathers dust and dirt, which makes the system less efficient, and can increase your electric bills.
 Scheduling an AC tune-up with a professional AC technician will help you get the most out of your AC unit.
-At Art Plumbing, AC & Electric we offer a precision AC tune-up which includes checking filters, coils, topping off refrigerant levels, inspecting and testing electrical components, advising on and replacing damaged components.
+At Art Plumbing, Air Conditioning & Electric we offer a precision AC tune-up which includes checking filters, coils, topping off refrigerant levels, inspecting and testing electrical components, advising on and replacing damaged components.

 The air duct system in your home’s HVAC system should be cleaned and maintained annually.
 Due to the temperature difference between the air outside and the air inside of the duct, moisture tends to develop on the inside of the duct – this moisture along with the lack of light inside the duct creates the perfect environment for bacteria, mildew and mold to grow.
 This moisture also allows dust, pet hair and pollen to attach to themselves and to the inside walls of the ducts.

 A clean duct will ensure the air quality in your home is to the highest standard.
 The cleaning process should always be done by a professional, as they will be prepared with safety gear to protect themselves from the hazards of opening a duct.